-In 1970, California changed the way people looked at divorce as well as the ease at which they could get out of a marriage by passing the first no-fault divorce law in the United States.
-Before that, in order to get a divorce, one spouse had to have done something wrong — be “at fault” for the failure of the marriage.
-Those wrongdoings are called “grounds for divorce” and include adultery, physical or mental cruelty, desertion, confinement in prison, physical incapacity (for the purpose of sexual intercourse) and incurable insanity.
+In 1970, California changed the way people looked at divorce and the ease at which they could get out of a marriage bypassing the first no-fault divorce law in the United States.
+Before that, to get a divorce, one spouse had to have done something wrong — be “at fault” for the marriage’s failure.
+Those wrongdoings are called “grounds for divorce” and include adultery, physical or mental cruelty, desertion, confinement in prison, physical incapacity (for sexual intercourse), and incurable insanity.
 If the defending spouse didn’t want the divorce, he or she had to deny what they were being accused of and defend himself or herself in court.

 While many states still allow fault divorces, they all also allow no-fault divorces.
-No-fault divorces are just what they sound like: No one is at fault for the failure of the marriage.
+No-fault divorces are just what they sound like: No one is at fault for the marriage’s failure.
 Even if there were some misconduct, it doesn’t matter in a no-fault divorce.
 The basis for dissolving the union may simply be “incompatibilities” or “irreconcilable differences.”
 There usually doesn’t have to be any explanation or proof of a problem.
 In most states, it doesn’t matter if the other spouse consents to the divorce or not.

 Contested vs. Uncontested Divorce